husein14azimi/jwt/readme.md

+> [!IMPORTANT]
+> In this documentation, it is assumed that you are a django amateur or above.
+If you are a beginner, you can use AI chatbots to guide you through these steps.

 # creating this project, step by step:

 create a project named `core` and then rename the project to whatever you like. renaming the project is easier than renaming the main application of the project.